BarRaiser

 Add a header to begin generating the table of contents

-Employees are the frontrunners of every business.
-Good and efficient hiring is necessary to ultimately increase a company’s revenue generation.
-However, the cost of a bad hire is extremely expensive.
-Take a step back and consider the cost-effectiveness of your hiring practices as it can help save you time and money.
+Take a step back and consider the cost-effectiveness of your hiring practices, as it can help save you time and money.
 Hiring the wrong candidate can lead to significant company progress risk.
 To prevent this, today’s employers are searching for talent, utilizing the best possible resources.
-Thus, this blog discusses the several ways in which one can avoid a bad hire.

 Firstly, we will define what exactly a bad hire is.
 Qualities of candidates who are considered to be bad hires include-